erogenousbeef-zz/BigReactors/Roadmap.md

 - Coolant buffer in main reactor controller
 - Coolant I/O interface blocks
 - Reactor no longer generates power from heat directly, but instead converts coolant to superheated coolant
-- Superheated Coolant can be processed directly into power, converts back into regular coolant
+- Superheated Coolant can be processed directly into power, converts some back into regular coolant
+- Add "thermal turbine" small machine to do above

 ### Advanced coolant add-ons
 - Coolant manifolds inside reactor allow fuel rod heat to convert coolant
-- Heat exchanger allows conversion of superheated coolant + water -> steam + coolant
+- Multiblock heat exchanger allows conversion of superheated coolant + water -> steam + coolant
 - Different types of coolant with different transference properties
 - Particle effects for venting steam and stuff!
+- Multiblock turbine for converting steam into power at a better rate

 TODO - 0.4: The Fueling Update
 ------------------------------
 ### Gameplay
+- Rewrite fertilization mechanics to be more sane/useful and expose fertility via control rod UI
 - Change refueling to be per-column instead of pan-machine.
 This considerably simplifies the logic and prevents problems with unbalanced fuel distribution across rods.
+- Finish the RTG for mid/early-game power.
+Refactor the TE framework to operate via composition.

 ### Reactor Mechanics
 - Blutonium: give it different properties than yellorium.
 - Blutonium: Create a proper fluid for it so it can be handled as a first-class member of the fuel cycle
 - Control Rods: Add "dump contents" button so they can be forcibly emptied
+- Add fluid fuel interfaces & magma crucible recipes for TE to fluidize fuel
+- Add "fluidizer" small machine - consumes power, outputs fluid fuel
+- Add "fluidic reprocessor" small machine - reprocesses fluid wastes into fluid fuels

 TODO - 0.5: The Reprocessing Update
 -----------------------------------